MercurialJD/Concentration-Detection/README.md

 # Concentration Analysis (Camera/Video Part)

 This repo takes advantages of OpenCV and TensorFlow to achieve the goal of concentration analysis (camera/video part).

-If you'd like to view Chinese README, please refer to [this file](https://github.com/MercurialJD/Concentration-Detection/blob/master/README_zh.md).
+If you prefer Chinese README, please refer to [this file](https://github.com/MercurialJD/Concentration-Detection/blob/master/README_zh.md).

 ![demo](https://github.com/MercurialJD/Concentration-Detection/raw/master/img/output.gif)
-**(The video is referred from the Internet)**
+**(The original video before being processed is referred from the Internet)**

 ## Prerequisites